High Holy Days

 Our members write thought-provoking poems and readings that are shared with the congregation through the service.
 The BJC choir, which rehearses throughout the summer, leads the congregation in song and inspiration.

 While prayer books are provided for all other services, at the High Holy Days we ask members and guests to bring their own copies of the Machzor (High Holy Days prayer book), "The Gates of Repentance."
-Copies are available for purchase here, and we have some that can be lent.
-Contact the office at 301-469-8636 or admin@bethesdajewish.org.
+We have copies here for anyone that does not own the Machzor.

 Members in good standing receive tickets for the High Holy Days.
 Nonmembers are most welcome.